|Tim Roufs||extended search|

 What happens if we live in a short period?

-We didn't do what's right, and there's a judgment on that.
-There's a limit.
-There's a limit to bad.
-When you do not [try to] understand, there's a weakness.
-[And your life is shortened.]
+If our life is short we didn't do what's right, and there's a judge‑ment on that.
+There's a limit to the bad one can do.
+When you do not try to understand, there's a weakness.
+And your life is shortened.

 That's a big thing!

-[This is all true.]
-That's why I'm here setting here with you [telling you this].
-Something [has] to be done to make it clear to the younger class that we don't want them to be overthrowed.
-There's things they [have] to look upon.
-They have to listen to their father and mother, and [grand] folks.
-Then they [have] to weed out [and keep] the best [of what they hear].
-When you weed out the best then you [have] something in your hand for the next world.
+This is all true.
+That's why I'm here sitting here with you telling you this.
+Something has to be done to make it clear to the younger class that we don't want them to be overthrowed.
+There's things they have to look upon.
+They have to listen to their father and mother, and grand folks.
+Then they have to weed out and keep the best of what they hear.
+When you weed out and keep the best then you have something in your hand for the next world.

 It's like picking flowers, pretty flowers.
-[And the flower is] a good word that my folks left[, that I pass on].
-And the best [flowers] is are [going to] be [with you in] the next world, in your hand.
+And the flower is a good word that my folks left, that I pass on.
+And the best flowers are going to be with you in the next world, in your hand.

 Ya, in your hand.